 Once into your core bioengineering curriculum, your classes will combine a solid background in engineering with the study of life sciences.
 From class to the lab, research is integral to a bioengineering career, and our students are encouraged to get involved in research projects as soon as possible.
 Classes include the study of EKG simulation, tissue engineering of heart valves, medical technology in the developing world and orthopaedic implants — to name a few.

-If you opt to go the bioelectrical route, you will become skilled in inventing, improving and maintaining the machines that allow physicians and technicians to perform procedures with greater accuracy and precision and less invasion.
+If you opt to go the bioelectrical route, you will become skilled in inventing, improving and maintaining instrumentation and imaging technologies that allow physicians and technicians to monitor patients and perform procedures with greater accuracy and precision and less invasion.

-If you choose to specialize in biomaterials, you’ll study tissue engineering and appliances that can physically improve patient health.
-Some examples include artificial hips and growing new body parts with patient cells.
+If you choose to specialize in biomaterials, you’ll study the development of devices from stable or biodegradable materials to replace damaged tissues.
+Some examples include artificial joints and growing new body parts with patient cells.

 Combined Bachelor’s/Master’s Plan